tolmachevroman/farmers-micro-insurance-on-blockchain/README.md

 However, farmers living in developing countries often times don't have access to that level of insurance or traditional banking.
 You'd like to provide them with an accessible insurance product and decide on settlements automatically to save costs.

 Imagine such a product: farmers can buy insurance starting from 0.1 ETH (Ether, native cryptocurrency of Ethereum and second market cap after Bitcoin), about 300$ in early February 2022.
 Smart contract, a publicly available code, has no small letters or human meddling.
 It receives temperature updates from some external provider, say maximum daily temperature every day.
-If the last five temperatures were hotter than some defined threshold value, it will pay the settlement automatically.
+If the last five temperatures were hotter than some defined threshold value, contract will pay the settlement automatically.

 Granted it's a contrived example and real insurance companies don't work this way, but it's a great way to discover smart contracts and how to interact with them!

 ## Project structure

 This is a full stack project.
-Backend provides smart contract logic running on a local Ethereum blockchain using Hardhat, frontend provides a web app to connect to this local blockchain and interact with the smart contract using React.
+Backend provides smart contract logic running on a local Ethereum blockchain using Hardhat, frontend provides a React web app to connect to this local blockchain and interact with the smart contract.

 Technology stack includes [Hardhat](https://hardhat.org/) and [React](https://reactjs.org/) frameworks, Solidity for backend and Javascript for both of them.
 Both use [Ethers.js](https://docs.ethers.io/v5/) extensively, too.